pingcap/docs/functions-and-operators/cast-functions-and-operators.md

 ---
 title: Cast Functions and Operators
-summary: Learn about the cast functions and operators.
+summary: Learn about the cast functions and operators.Empty
-aliases: ['/docs/dev/functions-and-operators/cast-functions-and-operators/','/docs/dev/reference/sql/functions-and-operators/cast-functions-and-operators/']
 ---

 # Cast Functions and Operators